 7 Thou Shalt Learn Portion Sizing and Food Size

 The first step here is going to buying a food scale and tracking, measuring, weighing your food for at least 7 days.

 I mean everything you put into your mouth.
-This is a huge eye opening experience for most people and once they do it usually helps clear up some frustrations and struggles as to why their body hasn’t been hanging the way the you would like.
+This is a huge eye-opening experience for most people and once they do it usually helps clear up some frustrations and struggles as to why their body hasn’t been hanging the way you would like.